isurulucky/k8sday/03-advanced-kubernetes/README.md

 #### Build and push to your own repository

-1. Open the ./build.sh and change the `DOCKER_REPO` variable with your docker ID
+1. Open the ./build.sh and change the `DOCKER_REPO` variable with your docker hub ID
 2. Run ./build.sh

 #### Running the controller in your machine